tin-z/tin-z.github.io/_posts/2020-10-11-solving-rev-1.markdown

 <br />

- - The left path prints the content of the 'flag.txt' file, good now we can look the check functions, starting from `check_0`
+ - The left path prints the content of the 'flag.txt' file.
+We reverse the check functions, starting with `check_0` function
 <p align="center">
   <img src="/files/solving-rev-1/t12.png">
 </p>

 <br />

- - These compares shows us what value cannot be our input, and so we can resume check_0 as the following condition to be true:
+ - These comparisons show us the values that cannot be present in our input, we can summary `check_0` function as follows:
    - ` input[15] != 'h' and input[25] != '|' and input[27] != '>' `

-   Then we inspect check_1
+   We inspect the `check_1` function.
 <p align="center">
   <img src="/files/solving-rev-1/t13.png">
 </p>

 <br />

- - Now we can say the binary is obfuscated, we need to identify his taxonomy of obfuscation to progress more quickly, and so we look the last check function `check_31`
+ - Now, we can note the binary is obfuscated, and we identify his taxonomy of obfuscation to progress more quickly.
+We inspect the last check function `check_31`
 <p align="center">
   <img src="/files/solving-rev-1/t15.png">
 </p>